srijan-paul/jam/README.md

 2. Clone this project into your development machine.
 3. Run `zig build run -- <path-to-file.js>` to see a parsed AST for the given file.
 4. Run `zig build test` to run the unit tests.
+5. Run `zig build bench-parser` to run the parser benchmarks.

 ### Checking ECMAScript conformance